simple

 Clara

-“I swear the metro map gets smaller every day—or maybe my eyes are getting older.
-Either way, I end up squinting like I’m trying to solve a crime scene.”
+“I swear the metro map gets smaller every day, or maybe my eyes are getting older. ”